 Upon Permanent Recognition, clubs/organizations will receive two budget accounts (Student Life/Fundraising) to use for operation.
 At this time, the Club Advisor(s), Club Treasurer, and Club President will need to sign a Signature File Sheet to authorize all club/organization business/financial transactions and purchasing rights through the Business Office.

-Recognized clubs receive club support dollars twice a year (Fall/Spring Semester) via a formula based on the number of active members (due-paying members), a percentage of the club's budget revenue and expenditures (from the previous year), and a portion of allocated dollars divided equally among all active clubs.
+Recognized clubs receive club support dollars twice a year (Fall/Spring Semester) via a formula based on the number of active members (due-paying members) and a portion of allocated dollars divided equally among all active clubs.